 and \end

 commands.
-And this argument indicates that the matrix will be bound by which bracket?
-So, there is more than one argument to define more than one brackets.
+This argument indicates that it will be bound by which bracket.
+So, there is more than one argument to define more than one bracket.

 and \\

-symbols are used to arrange elements along rows and columns sequentially in a matrix environment.
-This &
+symbols are used to organize elements systematically into rows and columns within an environment.
+The &

 symbol along the row.